containers/common/docs/containers.conf.5.md

   `enabled`   Enable cgroup support within container `disabled`  Disable cgroup support, will inherit cgroups from parent `no-conmon` Do not create a cgroup dedicated to conmon.

+**cgroupns**="private"

+Default way to to create a cgroup namespace for the container.
+Options are:
+`private` Create private Cgroup Namespace for the container.
+`host`    Share host Cgroup Namespace with the container.

 **default_capabilities**=[]